guguji666666/GJS-MDC-Tips/Alert investigation/ReadME.md

-# OMS runs apt managed scripts - alert from adaptive application control
+# OMS runs apt managed scripts - adaptive application control

 ### Reason : If the solution "securityCenterFree" has been pushed to the VM, then the behavior is expected

-### ARG query to verify the solutions pushed to the VM
+### ARG query to verify the `solutions` pushed to the VM
 ```kusto
 Heartbeat
 | where Computer contains "<name of the VM>"